Kyledeng062/VirtualCatGame/README.md

 # VirtualCatGame
-Welcome to your very own virtual pet adventure!
+Welcome to your very own virtual pet adventure.
 In this Python-based game, you'll take care of an adorable pixel-style kitten.
 Your mission is to keep your pet happy and healthy through daily interactions.
 What you can do:
 Feed your cat to keep its hunger level high.